umgbhalla/starred/README.md

 ## Rust

+- [m-ou-se/auto-import](https://github.com/m-ou-se/auto-import) - Please do not use this.
 - [spieglt/nestur](https://github.com/spieglt/nestur) - The NES (emulator) you left outside in the rain but let dry and still kind of works
 - [brettcannon/python-launcher](https://github.com/brettcannon/python-launcher) - Python launcher for Unix
 - [zkat/miette](https://github.com/zkat/miette) - Fancy upgrade to std::error::Error.